knizhnik/yakv/README.md

-**YAKV** is very simple persistent-key value storage implemented in Rust using "traditional" architecture: B-Tree, buffer cache, ACID transaction, write-ahead log.
+**YAKV** is very simple persistent-key value storage implemented in Rust using "traditional" architecture: B-Tree, buffer cache, ACID transactions based on copy-on-write.
 **YAKV** implements simple MURSIW (multiple-reads-single-writer) access pattern and is first of all oriented on embedded applications.